HB-1603

 Plain Language

-Production companies deploying AI in Georgia productions must issue a disclaimer explaining how AI was adopted and deployed and identifying any data, sources, or metrics used.
-The bill does not specify the format, audience, or distribution method for this disclaimer, nor does it define what level of detail is required.
-This is a standalone disclosure obligation distinct from the inventory and consent requirements.
+Production companies deploying AI systems for production in Georgia must issue a disclaimer explaining how AI was adopted and deployed and identifying any data, sources, or metrics used.
+The bill does not specify to whom the disclaimer must be issued (e.g., the public, performers, or regulators), nor does it prescribe a format or timing.
+This creates an affirmative disclosure obligation but leaves significant implementation details undefined.

 Statutory Text